bgoonz/gists-revamp/by-extension/markdown/js-under-the-hood.md

 <em>Note: This is part of the “Javascript and Functional Programming” series on learning functional programming techniques…</em>hackernoon.com</a><a href="https://hackernoon.com/functional-programming-in-js-map-filter-reduce-pt-5-308a205fdd5f" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://wsvincent.com/functional-javascript-map-filter-reduce/" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://wsvincent.com/functional-javascript-map-filter-reduce/"><strong>JavaScript: Map, Filter, Reduce</strong><br />
-<em>JavaScript’s built-in map, filter, and reduce array methods are invaluable to a modern JavaScript developer.
+<em>JavaScript's built-in map, filter, and reduce array methods are invaluable to a modern JavaScript developer.
 First…</em>wsvincent.com</a><a href="https://wsvincent.com/functional-javascript-map-filter-reduce/" class="js-mixtapeImage mixtapeImage mixtapeImage--empty u-ignoreBlock"></a>

 <a href="https://www.sitepoint.com/es6-arrow-functions-new-fat-concise-syntax-javascript/" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://www.sitepoint.com/es6-arrow-functions-new-fat-concise-syntax-javascript/"><strong>JavaScript Arrow Functions: Fat and Concise Syntax in ES6</strong><br />
-<em>In this article, you’ll learn all about JavaScript’s arrow function syntax - including some of the gotchas you need to…</em>www.sitepoint.com</a><a href="https://www.sitepoint.com/es6-arrow-functions-new-fat-concise-syntax-javascript/" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>
+<em>In this article, you'll learn all about JavaScript's arrow function syntax - including some of the gotchas you need to…</em>www.sitepoint.com</a><a href="https://www.sitepoint.com/es6-arrow-functions-new-fat-concise-syntax-javascript/" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://codeburst.io/javascript-arrow-functions-for-beginners-926947fc0cdc" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://codeburst.io/javascript-arrow-functions-for-beginners-926947fc0cdc"><strong>JavaScript: Arrow Functions for Beginners</strong><br />
 <em>Last week I published this post on the keyword this for beginners.
 One of the topics that wasn’t covered in that…</em>codeburst.io</a><a href="https://codeburst.io/javascript-arrow-functions-for-beginners-926947fc0cdc" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>